keithrbennett/keithrbennett.github.io/_drafts/2019-09-24-automate-the-little-things-too.md

 ### Using Subdirectories

-You may notice that each file is moved to a subdirectory specified by the user. `create_dirs` creates three subdirectories:
+For simplicity of implementation and added safety, the application "marks" each multimedia file by moving it to one of the three subdirectories it has created, based on the user's choice.
+The user selects `d` for deletes, `s` for saves, or  `u` for undecideds. `create_dirs` creates the three subdirectories:

 ```ruby
 def create_dirs
   %w{deletes  saves  undecideds}.each { |dir| FileUtils.mkdir_p(dir) }
 end
 ```

-For simplicity of implementation and added safety, user choices result in merely moving the file to a subdirectory.
-The user selects `d` for deletes, `s` for saves, or  `u` for undecideds.

 When the user is finished processing all files, they will probably want to move any files that have been moved to `./undecided` back to `.` and run the program again.